kalema1/js-travel-list/README.md

 The application is built using plain Javascript, html and css.
 The applicaton removes or deletes the unrequired items from the list.
-The application checks out the already packed items or finished tasks on the list
+The application checks out the already packed items or finished tasks on the list The application live demo is on the link https://js-travel-listapp.netlify.app